Speaking

 I can help create special meals for events big and small.
 I handcraft meals for groups up to twelve people, and can provide recipes and instructions to caterers for larger groups.

-I recreate historic dishes (particularly early-mid Twentieth century and Early Modern English, but work in many other areas as well) for events, as well as offering modern interpretations of historic dishes.
+I recreate historic dishes (particularly early- to mid-twentieth century and Early Modern English, but work in many other areas as well) for events, as well as offering modern interpretations of historic dishes.

 Beyond Food